spittet/futurospective-mobile/README.md

-# Locaps Mobile Client
+# Futurospective Mobile Client

-This repository contains the code for the mobile client of locaps.
+This repository contains the code for the mobile client of futurospective.

-Locaps is an self-chat time-capsule app that allows users to talk to future version of themselves.
+Futurospective is a time-capsule app that lets users leave messages to themselves in the future.

+For more details go to http://futurospective.com.

 ## About this repo

 This is a React Native application built with Node 6.

-Current hopes:
-The application sends video straight to S3 and records the metadata to the Rails backend

 ## Installation